 Research shows that there are a few beliefs about the origin of the Puli, but most agree that they were introduced by migration from Central Asia over 1000 years ago into Hungary, although some believe the Puli was a working sheepdog as early as 4500 B.C.
 The Puli would work in tandem with the Komondor, which is a much larger corded dog, (80-100lbs), and is the main guardian of the flock, while the Puli worked as a herder and also a protector for large herds of sheep.
 They also used the Puli as a farm dog, herding cattle as well as protecting the rest of the farm.
 World War II saw a slaughter of this breed in Hungary when the Nazi troops killed many of the farm dogs during this war.
 It wasn’t until the mid 1930’s that the Puli was imported into the United States as part of a USDA project to evaluate sheepherding dogs.
 To no-ones surprise, the Puli excelled in these tests as well as having a very high level of intelligence.
 The Puli has adjusted well outside of the herding environment and into the homes of families, although their herding, watchful and playful instinct is still a driving factor in their personality making the Puli a wonderful and fun family dog.

-If this sounds like the type of dog that you would like to have as a family member, (you will not be disappointed), check out our Puli puppies for sale page and pick out your wonderful new Puli puppy.
-Also take a look at the Testimonials page and see what other people have to say about the joy that they have found when they added a new Puli puppy to their family from Prestige Puli.
+If this sounds like the type of dog that you would like to have as a family member, (you will not be disappointed).
+Look at our Puli Gallery and see the variety of different colors and hair options from corded to just fluffy.
+Then check out our Puli puppies for sale page and pick out your wonderful new Puli puppy.
+Don’t forget to look at the Testimonials page and see what other people have to say about the joy that they have found when they added a new Puli puppy to their family from Prestige Puli.
 Remember, it’s not a dog, it’s a Puli !!!